 Wabash Internship and Student Employment: Wabash Internship and Student Employment (WISE) is a part-time, on-campus employment program.
+All students are eligible for WISE if FWS is not a component of their financial aid.

-FWS and WISE positions require students to create a resume and apply for jobs through Handshake.
+FWS positions require students to create a resume and apply for jobs through Handshake.
 Employment opportunities are posted on Handshake throughout the academic year.
 Contact Career Services if you have questions about or need assistance with applying for a position.

-FWS and WISE positions pay \$7.50 - \$10 per hour, depending on position and performance reviews.
+FWS positions pay \$7.50 - \$10 per hour, depending on position and performance reviews.
 Earnings will not be reflected as a credit on the student's tuition invoice.
 Rather, students are paid bi-weekly.
 Earnings should be used to help cover indirect educational expenses and/or make monthly payments to the College (see College Payment Plan below).